Nizoral Shampoo and Hair Loss: An In-Depth Guide

 Firstly, it’s not the best shampoo out there.

-I’m talking about when it comes to doing what shampoo is actually supposed to do.
-Which is make your hair look nice.
+I’m talking about when it comes to doing what shampoo is supposed to do.
+Which is to make your hair look nice.
 Clean it will look, no doubt.

 But ketoconazole shampoos will kill your volume, and leave your hair looking dull and lifeless.
 It will also make it dry, brittle, and prone to breakage.
 If you have longer hair you can also the dry hair shafts to tangle easily.